 - Be polite.
 Politeness goes a long way in a relationship.
 And, it’s catching.
 Please and thank you are powerful words.Go ahead…give it a shot.
 Try utilizing “soft start-up” this week with your spouse and see if this changes the tone of your conversations.
-If you and your partner are stuck and fighting over the same issues, call us at Power of Two Counseling.
+If you and your partner are stuck and fighting over the same issues, let us help you.
 We can help you navigate through the conflict so everyone wins!

 You may also like: